RedHenDev/a-terrain/README.md

 To Do & ideas

+*these below from March 16 2025

+-refac look_at yclamping ported to ai-loco

+-dev allow ai-loco to fly up and down and adjust rotation when incorrect model rotation

+*below before March 2025

 DONE -feature ai dedicated movement component (rather than spaghetti in a-loco)

 -feature cross-platform controls (menu button on screen?)